 “There is probably no portion of a well appointed church that will strike the eye or cause pleasure sooner than a stained glass window, with suitable figures painted thereon.” – The Advocate, Melbourne, 1888.

-This is an offshoot to my own family history project which surrounds the historical stained glass windows created by the colonial Victorian stained glass firm, ‘Ferguson & Urie 1853-1899.”.
+This weblog is an offshoot of my family history project surrounding the historical stained glass windows created by the colonial Victorian stained glass firm, “Ferguson & Urie 1853-1899.”

 The quality and craftsmanship of the stained glass varies greatly between artists and studios.
 It’s up to your own taste to determine what is breathtaking or mediocre.
 In any case, you have to consider the amount of workmanship that goes into the entire construction of the windows which is an incredible art form on its own.

-This offshoot site will serve as my depository of information not related to my primary research project of Ferguson & Urie craftsmanship.
+This site will serve as my alternate repository of information not directly related to my primary research project of Ferguson & Urie craftsmanship.

-There is a wealth of history in our stained glass windows.
-The questions that are never asked, are, who made them?
+There is a wealth of history in our historic stained glass windows.
+The questions that are never asked are, who made them?
 Who was the person it is a memorial to?
 Who was the donor?

-There is a fascinating story behind each window and I invite anyone who has legitimate information to contribute to contact me via the contacts page.
+There is a fascinating story behind each window and I invite anyone who has interesting information to contact me via the contacts page.